mubaraqwahab/wasp/README.md

 * I've specified Wasp syntax is in [/wasp.abnf](./wasp.abnf) in [ABNF](https://tools.ietf.org/html/rfc5234) notation.
 * Lexing in progress.
 * Semantics and special forms are yet to be defined.

+## Setup

+To use Wasp, you need to install [Deno](https://deno.land/).
+Deno is a JavaScript runtime from the creator of [Node](https://nodejs.org/).
+It's designed to be more standards-compliant, and it supports TypeScript out-of-the-box.

+TODO: How to run

+TODO: How to compile

+## Directory structure

+TODO